sungheeyun/sungheeyun.github.io/_posts/2025-01-20-PST - No, The Rule of Law Has NOT and can NOT Collapse(d).markdown

 This claim emerged when the suspended president refused to be arrested and used the presidential security service as his personal protection while allegedly violating the law.
-Just yesterday, I heard the same phrase again when protesters stormed the Seoul Western District Court after a judge approved an arrest warrant in the early hours of the morning.
+Just yesterday, I heard the same phrase again when protesters stormed the Seoul Western District Court after a judge approved a detention warrant in the early hours of the morning.
 The scenes were chaotic - protesters breaking windows, damaging property, and clashing with police officers.

 When I heard this claim first time,